ParamvirSran/Polly-the-Penguin/readMe.txt

 * curl
 * espeak

        _____              _____
 _________  /______ _________  /_
 __  ___/  __/  __ `/_  ___/  __/
 _(__  )/ /_ / /_/ /_  /   / /_
 /____/ \__/ \__,_/ /_/    \__/
+Open two terminals, turn your volume on, then enter these commands:

 1. python3 llm_service.py (opens server..MUST KEEP IT RUNNING)
-2. (in new terminal) - g++ -o Polly polly.cpp Display.cpp LLMProcessing.cpp TextToSpeech.cpp VoiceCustomization.cpp -std=c++11 -lcurl
+2. (in new terminal) g++ -o Polly polly.cpp Display.cpp LLMProcessing.cpp TextToSpeech.cpp VoiceCustomization.cpp -std=c++11 -lcurl
+3. (in the terminal you ran the g++ command) ./Polly

 _____            __________